fisapool/mac-precision-touchpad/README.md

+# Mac-Trackpad

-# Mac Trackpad Driver Testing Environment
+## Mac Trackpad Driver Testing Environment

 This repository contains a testing environment for the Mac Trackpad Driver.
 Since building the actual driver requires the Windows Driver Kit (WDK), this environment provides mock files and simulations to test the driver's functionality without requiring a full build.